EricSlick/status_page_io/README.md

 down version of this class to automate creating an incident when we put a product into unscheduled maintenance.

-You may wish to just copy and modify the main class (StatusPageIo), just like I did with statuspagerb and modify it to suit your needs.
-Eventually I will add tests and some examples of how to use it.
-All you need, though, is the main class and the statuspageio.yml file.
-Of course, if you use just the main class, you can simply put the configuration information directly into the class.
+You may wish to just copy the main class, StatusPageIo, (just like I did with statuspagerb) and modify it to suit your needs.
+Eventually, it will become a proper gem.
+I will add tests and some examples of how you can use it.

-If you want to use this as a gem now, you will need to build it locally for the time being.
+If you want to use this as a gem now, you will need to build the gem locally.

     gem build status_page_io.gemspec